Criptext/Monkey-SDK-Android/README.md

 ## Extending MonkeyKit service

-To use MonkeyKit service, you need to extend `MonkeyKit.java` in your application and implement all of its abstract methods.
+To use MonkeyKit service, you need to create a class that extend `MonkeyKit.java` in your application and declare it in your `AndroidManifest.xml` inside Application tag:

+- `<service android:name=".MyServiceClass"/>`

+In this class you need to implement all of its abstract methods.
 You must create a database that MonkeyKit can access to store messages that are received while your activites are closed.
 The following methods must be implemented:

 - `public abstract void storeMessage(MOKMessage message);`